Usage#

 sample_image_scan_2022-12-08-1204.spm

-You can now edit and/or rename the my_config.yaml
+You can now edit and/or rename the my_config.yaml.
+It can be called anything you want,

-is a valid name.
+e.g. todays_first_run_configuration.yaml is a valid name.

-Editing config.yaml
+Editing config.yaml#

 IMPORTANT This file is an ASCII text file and you should use NotePad (Windows), TextEdit (OSX) or Nano/Emacs/Vim (GNU/Linux) or any other text editor.
 Do not use Microsoft Word or any other Word Processor to edit this file.